-What is the Cellular Regeneration Procedure?
+What is the Stem Cell Procedure?

 Remember that once surgery is done, it cannot be un-done!

-Types of Cellular Regeneration and the Research:
+Types of Stem Cell and the Research:

 Schedule Your Appointment Today!

 As more and more research comes out, what is known by a few physicians is being proven.
-A recent research study was conducted and titled, “Transplanted bone marrow and fat mesenchymal cells with platelet-rich fibrin glue scaffold stimulates full-thickness cartilage defects to heal.”
+A recent research study was conducted and titled, “Transplanted bone marrow and fat mesenchymal stem cells with platelet-rich fibrin glue scaffold stimulates full-thickness cartilage defects to heal.”

-Several human studies using bone marrow and fat regenerative cells for articular cartilage lesions have been done.
+Several human studies using bone marrow and fat stem cells for articular cartilage lesions have been done.
 Articular cartilage is a type of cartilage that covers joint surfaces and is most susceptible to injury compared to other types of cartilage.
-Researchers at Cairo University School of Medicine and the University of Pittsburgh School of Medicine reported on the use of bone marrow mesenchymal cells and a platelet-rich fibrin scaffold to heal full-thickness cartilage defects in five patients.
-The researchers studied the treatment results from the bone marrow mesenchymal cells with success.
+Researchers at Cairo University School of Medicine and the University of Pittsburgh School of Medicine reported on the use of bone marrow mesenchymal stem cells and a platelet-rich fibrin scaffold to heal full-thickness cartilage defects in five patients.
+The researchers studied the treatment results from the bone marrow mesenchymal stem cells with success.

 Articular Cartilage has limited repair capacity and marrow-stimulation procedures such as micro fracture, osteochondral grafts and autologous cartilage implantations have had limited success in articular cartilage defects.
-The researchers from this study chose mesenchymal regenerative cells from bone marrow because these have the ability to differentiate into cartilage cells.
+The researchers from this study chose mesenchymal stem cells from bone marrow because these have the ability to differentiate into cartilage cells.
 In the case of these five patients the bone marrow was harvested from the iliac crest (hip bone).

 Platelets were used as a scaffold because platelets contain various growth factors that stimulate cartilage regeneration.
 The researchers expected that the biological effect of multiple growth factors on tissue regeneration is greater than that of a single growth factor.